Ladvien/listening-node/README.md

 ```

 ## Settings
-Settings control all aspects of the audio recording, model used, and transcription formatting.
+Settings is a `yaml` file enabling control of all aspects of the audio recording, model settings, and transcription formatting.
 Below is an example of a settings file.

 ```yaml
 mic_settings: